A range of diseases can occur in the jaw

-- pain in the mouth or jaw,
+- pain in the mouth or jaw

-- pus draining from the area.
+- pus draining from the area

 If any of these symptoms occur, contact your National Dental Care practice immediately.
-Immediate treatment involves removing the source of infection, which is usually achieved by root canal therapy.
+Immediate treatment involves removing the source of infection, usually by root canal therapy.
 Antibiotics may be useful in most severe cases, but are rarely needed for tooth infections.
 In more severe cases, a tooth may need to be removed.